mazen-gamdou/Microservices_Project/README.md

       "password": "secure_password"
     }
     ```
-  - **Response**: A redirection to the game's main page if successful, or an error message if login fails.
+  - **Response**: A redirection to the game's main page if successful or an error message if login fails.
   - **Error Response Example**:
     ```json
     {